Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds

 Fig.~\ref{fig:figure3}(b) illustrates the transmission spectra for both optimized devices, with dashed and solid lines representing the top and bottom output ports, respectively.
 Both approaches yield devices with good performance, maintaining a near-ideal 50/50 power-splitting ratio across the entire 1500--1600~nm wavelength range.
 Fig.~\ref{fig:figure3}(c) and Fig.~\ref{fig:figure3}(d) present the final device geometries and the normalized $H_{z}$ field profiles at 1550~nm, as obtained through Finite-Difference Frequency-Domain (FDFD) simulations performed on the two devices.
+Inset includes length scale and area constraint.
+The circle indicator corresponds to the minimum area and enclosed area constraint (circle with a diameter of 75 nm for EBL and 150 nm for PL), while the line bar next to it corresponds to 60 nm for EBL and 150 nm for PL, which corresponds to the minimum linewidth and minimum linespace constraint.
 DRC procedures confirm that both final geometries fully satisfy the fabrication constraints in addition to their broadband, efficient power splitting functionality.
 Crucially, the generator-based device maintains its well-defined material boundaries throughout all optimization iterations.
 This approach eliminates the requirement for gradual increases in discretization strength, which is typically necessary for the convergence of conventional grayscale designs.